 Nathan and Bennett are brothers with Progeria who live outside of Philadelphia, PA with their parents, older sister Libby, and dog Ruby.
 They both have a rare form of Progeria called Mandibuloacral Dysplasia (MAD) and have similar medical conditions to children with classic Progeria.
-Nathan (age 11) is in the fifth grade and Bennett (age 8) is in second grade.
+Nathan is 17 and Bennett is 14.
 Nathan is very cautious, responsible and academically minded.
-He plays violin, trumpet and loves anything science related.
+He plays violin, trumpet and loves anything science-related.
 Bennett is more ‘carefree’ and gets away with a lot because of his charming smile and goofy personality.
 He loves anything sports related and plays football for hours outside, regardless of the weather!
 Both are obsessed with Star Wars, Minecraft and of course, their electronic devices!
 Despite the differences in their ages and personalities, these two are best friends!
-Their family and friends created “Fighting for Their Future”,, a fundraising group to help raise awareness and funds for PRF.
-This group has now become a Pennsylvania Chapter for PRF!
+See their beautiful brotherhood/friendship and meet their family in this heartwarming interview by Special Books for Special Kids.
+Their family and friends created “Fighting for Their Future”, the Philadelphia, Pennsylvania Chapter for PRF to help raise awareness and funds for Progeria research.
 We are very excited and happy to work with them on their many events, including their signature, fun event “Make a Splash for Nathan and Bennett”.
-For more information on this dynamic duo please visit their website.
+For more information on this dynamic duo please visit their Facebook Page.

-Zach, who turned 10 in January 2017, lives in Lexington, Kentucky in the USA (Go Cats!)
+Zach is 16 years old and lives in Lexington, Kentucky in the USA (Go Cats!)
 Zach loves the color yellow and is addicted to Minecraft videos.
-He loves travelling, being in the Cub Scouts and listening to classic rock and roll music.
+He loves traveling, being in the Cub Scouts and listening to classic rock and roll music.
 Zach excels in math and recess at school.
 He loves pizza, cheese bread, cheeseburgers and chicken fingers.
 Zach and his parents were guests (with Carly Q) on The Katie Show in June of 2014.
 Katie Couric is a devoted supporter of children with Progeria.
 Katie made Zach’s year by giving him the most awesome gift ever….tickets to his favorite rock band, Queen!
 Zach’s parents host several fundraisers yearly and formed the Kentucky Chapter of PRF in 2009.
-Zach appears with NHRA Champion Erica Enders and motorcycle champion Kyle Wyman a Public Service Announcements, and his contagious energy and smile will brighten your day – follow Team Zach Attack and the Kentucky Chapter’s activities at www.zach-attack.org.
+Zach appears with NHRA Champion Erica Enders and motorcycle champion Kyle Wyman a Public Service Announcements, and his contagious energy and smile will brighten your day – follow Team Zach Attack and the Kentucky Chapter’s activities.